 Letter: Clarifies information

-I would like to respond to the letter written by Theresa Johnson in last week’s paper in regards to my husband, Jim Traeger, who currently serves on the St. Joseph Town Board.
+I would like to respond to the letter written by Theresa Johnson in The March 22 paper in regard to my husband, Jim Traeger, who currently serves on the St. Joseph Town Board.

 It is so unfortunate that our current town officials who are sacrificing a lot of their personal time to make this town a better place, continue to be the targets of bullying and childish tactics.